I'll be alright in 3-4 days: Milkha's first response after contracting COVID | Sports-Games

 ''Though I am surprised to have tested positive, I hope to get over it soon.''
 His wife had, however, spoken about Milkha complaining of slight weakness before his COVID test was done.

-''This was the first time in my life that he had complained of weakness and body ache,'' she had said, who was negative for virus at that time.
+''This was the first time in my life that he had complained of weakness and body ache,'' Nirmal, who was negative for virus at that time, had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)